Hello plant enthusiasts!

 Several families including most of the ones covered here can still be referred to properly by their old names which just end in ae and often are linked to flower form (Heywood, Brummitt, Culham, & Seberg, 2007).
-See both family names next to each other in the following break down.
+See both family names next to each other in the following breakdown.

-The Mint family (Lamiaceae/Labiatae) are probably one of the easiest families to get to know and also one of the most useful to people and insects.
+The Mints (Lamiaceae/Labiatae) are probably one of the easiest families to get to know and also one of the most useful to people and insects.
 However, i would add the Coffee family (Rubiaceae) and Nettle family (Urticaceae) to the list of families that have square stems as well as other families in the Mint order (Lamiales).
 These order mates of Mint include the Verbena family (Verbenaceae) and the Mullein family (Scrophulariaceae).

 The Celery family (Apiaceae/Umbelliferae) is very distinctive for their compound umbels.
 This family is also famous for being the home of many edible and medicinal plants.
 However, it also contains some of the most poisonous plants in the world including Poison Hemlock (Conium maculatum) and Water Hemlocks (Cicuta spp.)!
 Whenever working with this family one must be doubly sure of positive identification!

-Elpel takes on the Lily family (Liliaceae) next.
+Elpel takes on the Lilies (Liliaceae) next.
 He alludes to how much the family has changed.
 This is a family with some foods but also some deadly poisonous members.
 Look under the plant families tab of the Botany Every Day website for an updated treatment of how this family is now characterized and ethnobotanical uses.
 The 6th edition of Botany in a Day also does a good job of describing the dissection of this formerly lumped together grouping.

 The Mallow family (Malavaceae) has some of the most distinct flowers in the world.
 Therefore, this is a very easy family to ID when blooming.
 It is also a rather gentle family in relation to toxicity. i take some exception that of over 1,500 species that Cotton is the only one with toxic properties, but i also have not seen any information on other toxic ones yet.
 Okra (Abelmoschus esculentus) is not a type of Hibiscus as Elpel states in the 5th ed.